MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 For more information about event tracing, how to subscribe to events, and what you can do with events, see [Event tracing](event-tracing.md).

+For information on how to integrate this data with your own organization’s workflows, and set up custom monitoring, alerting and reporting, see [Extensibility via Event Hubs](https://docs.microsoft.com/dynamics365/fraud-protection/extensibility-via-event-hubs-overview).

 ## Manage external calls

 1. To edit an existing external call, select **Edit** on the card header.